-Raiding can also be undertaken by units (all kinds, all nations) when they are at a formerly enemy location at the end of a battle and the location has been captured by the them.
-There is no cost for this, but any ONE Indigenous unit in a French stack conducting this post-battle Raid immediately returns to its village (French player choice).
+Raiding can also be undertaken by French units (all kinds) when they are at a formerly British location at the end of a battle and the location has been captured by the French.
+There is no cost for this, but any ONE Indigenous unit in the stack conducting this post-battle Raid immediately returns to its village (French player choice).

+VI.
 WINTER